coderdude1/SpringMicroSvcDemo_ConfigServer/README.md

 SpringBoot provides a means of having a way to centralized config.
 The default mode is to have the configs backed by git.
 You can specify branches, and other things

+This code was evolved from the spring blog tutorial on the spring config server.

 ## Some URLS that are interesting:

 1. https://github.com/spring-cloud-samples/configserver